By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Both “set” and “setting” influence these effects.

 Set refers to “mindset” not the taking of drugs on a Hollywood movie set.
-The drug will produce larger effects in the direction you expect than the opposite direction.
+The drug will produce larger effects in the direction you expect than in the opposite direction.
 This is similar to the things we have talked about as placebo and nocebo effects.

 Someone who is in a bad mood, who drinks when angry, is likely to become more angry and violent when drinking.
 Another person at the same party, thinking that this is a happy occasion will likely become more outgoing and uninhibited.
 Both people are taking the same drug, in this case, alcohol, but the results conform to the expectations or mindset of the user.